ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/intro-to-amphtml-ads.md

 ### Ad networks/servers

 To deliver AMPHTML ads to AMP pages, you need to create an [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) extension for your network (unless you already have one) which uses the [Fast Fetch ad request implementation](https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/Network-Impl-Guide.md).
-Refer to [Integrating with AMP to serve display ads](/docs/ads/adnetwork_integration.html) for details.
+Refer to [Integrating with AMP to serve display ads]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/contribute/adnetwork_integration.md', locale=doc.locale).url.path}}) for details.
 Keep in mind that no special integration is needed to serve AMPHTML to non-AMP pages.

 ## Creating AMPHTML ads